 The golden rule of web form optimisation is simple: shorter forms mean higher conversions.
 But is this really the case?
 Yes, shorter forms generally require less work from users and logic suggest fewer form fields reduce friction.
 Generally speaking, this is a good design principle to start from.

 However, like many best practices, this theory doesn’t always pan out.
 In many cases, we see reducing the number of fields in tests can actually reduce conversion rates – so what’s going on here?

 Form length is important – nobody is disputing that – but it’s not always a simple question of fewer fields leading to more conversions.
 To help illustrate this, I’ve got five case studies for you today that illustrate form length really impacts conversion rates.
+But firslty:

 Examples of longer forms

 Before we get into the case studies, let’s take a look at some form designs that go for the longer approach.
 First up is Salesforce, which goes for six custom fields, three dropdown lists and three tick boxes:

 Next up we have WhatIsMyComfortZone.com, which asks 30+ questions from users over different sections: